SergejBre/SynchroTime/README.md

 ![SERIAL_PORT_SETTINGS](./images/serial_port_settings.png)

 ## Specification
-* The application allows you to adjust the time with an accuracy of ±1 ms (under Linux OS).
+* The application allows you to adjust the time with an accuracy of ±1 ms (guaranteed only for the Linux OS) (*).

-* The application allows you to control the time difference between the DS3231 module and the computer with an accuracy of ±2 ms (under Linux OS).
+* The application allows you to control the time difference between the DS3231 module and the computer with an accuracy of ±2 ms (guaranteed only for the Linux OS) (*).

+(*)⚠️ **Note that the accuracy depends on the accuracy of the underlying operating system; not all systems provide 1-millisecond accuracy!**

 * The application allows you to calibrate the module clock within the range from -12.8 to +12.7 ppm.